Q: I’ve never worked on a farm before. What are some resources to tap into to help me learn from people with lots of experience?

 Q: What are some good tips for getting the most out of the farming season?

 A: The ultimate experience will depend on what you’re seeking, but we’d encourage you to ask lots of questions and try new things when the opportunity arises.
 Take advantage of experiencing anything your farm mentor(s) are willing to show you and learn as much as they’re willing to teach.
 Talk to your mentor(s) about taking on a personal project that interests you and helps with other farm projects.
 These types of opportunities allow you to benefit the farm as a whole while pursuing your interests, and you gain extra experience from taking the lead.
-Julia Sendor’s “Making the Most Out of the Apprentice Experience” article posted on the OGS website has some great insights into this.
+Julia Sendor’s “Choosing an Apprenticeship” article posted on the OGS website has some great insights into this.
 Lastly, we’d encourage you to join CRAFT and attend tours and workshops to help learn about other types of farming and farming practices.
 You will be introduced to many other people within the farming community from whom you can gather advice.

 Q: Are there any other resources you’d recommend to someone looking for farm work?

 A: Tons!
-Here’s our external resource page for more information.
+Here’s our Labor Resources page for more information.

 OGS Farmer Programs are made possible by our farmer network and funding in part by the Community Foundation of WNC, CLIF Bar Family Foundation, Organic Valley, Simply 1%, Carolina Farm Credit, French Broad Food Co-op, and by the Beginning Farmer and Rancher Development Program of USDA-NIFA, Grant #2016-70017-25341